About our archive

 Staff are unable to undertake detailed research on behalf of enquirers other than in exceptional circumstances, in which case a fee will apply.
 Limited research enquiries can be carried out free of charge.

-Introducing our Archivist - Sheila
+Introducing our Archivist - Ginevra Avalle

-Her hours at Barat House are Monday to Wednesday, 10.30 – 4.30.
+Her working days at Barat House are Wednesday to Friday.

 How to visit or contact us